zacernst/metalpipe/source/overview.rst

 ::

-    python nanostream_cli.py [run | draw] --filename my_sample_config.yaml
+    python metalpipe_cli.py [run | draw] --filename my_sample_config.yaml

-The ``nanostream`` command can generate a pdf file containing a drawing of the pipeline, showing the flow of data through the various nodes.
+The ``metalpipe`` command can generate a pdf file containing a drawing of the pipeline, showing the flow of data through the various nodes.
 Just speciy ``draw`` instead of ``run`` to generate the diagram.
 For our simple little pipeline, we get this:

 .. figure:: sample_config_drawing.pdf
   :width: 240